idnow/de.idnow.android.sdk/README.md

 ### RenderScript

 Starting with v5.12.0, the `RenderScript` library has been removed.
-So, the below code is only require for version *5.11.0* or lower.
+So, the below code is only required for version *5.11.0* or lower.

 *Note:* When updating to the v5.12.0 version, make sure to remove the below code from your app's `build.gradle` file.